-For other films currently in theaters, please check out my reviews of:
+For other works with Eve Brenner, please visit my reviews of:

-For other film reviews, please check out my Movie Review Index Page for an organized listing!
+For other movie reviews, please check out my Film Review Index Page for an organized listing!

 © 2014 W.L.
 Swarts.
 May not be reprinted without permission.